y-unees/Walkthroughs/README.md

   Demonstrates how to exploit the infamous SMB vulnerability on Windows systems, understand the mechanics behind EternalBlue, and gain unauthorized access.

 - **c4ptur3-th3-fl4g Walkthrough – TryHackMe**
-  A capture-the-flag (CTF) style challenge that tests a range of skills, from reconnaissance and enumeration to exploitation and post-exploitation techniques.
+A CTF-style challenge focusing on **hash cracking, encoding/decoding, steganography**, and more.
+A great room to build your problem-solving and OSINT skills.

 ---